A Kitchen Hoor's Adventures

 1. Melt the butter and allow it to cool slightly.

-2. Combine the sugar with the egg yolks and egg in a large microwave safe bowl (I used a glass 4 cup measure pitcher).
+2. Combine the sugar with the egg yolk and eggs in a large microwave safe bowl (I used a glass 4 cup measure pitcher).

 3. Using a whisk, slowly add the cooled butter.